This webpage contains affiliate links. Please view our disclosure policy for more details.

-- In a large bowl, combine flours, sweet paprika, salt and dried oregano.
+- Combine flours, sweet paprika, salt and dried oregano in a large bowl.

-- Add cubed butter and rub into the flours until it resembles coarse breadcrumbs.
+- Rub the butter into the flours until it resembles coarse crumbs.
 Pour in the water and with your hands make a soft compact dough.
-Leave aside for 5 minutes.

 - Bake for 7-8 minutes then remove the tray from the oven.
-Leave the crackers on the tray for a few minutes then transfer to a serving plate.
+Leave the crackers on the sheet for a few minutes then transfer to a serving plate.
 The crackers will crisp up as they cool down.

 We recommend using the measurement in grams & ml (instead of cups & spoons) for more accuracy and better results.